kkariyawasam/travel-app/README.md

 ## Overview

-Travel Assistant is a full-stack application that helps users discover top tourist attractions, view related YouTube videos, and find the cheapest hotels for a given location.
-The backend is built using Flask, OpenAI API, and YouTube Data API, while the frontend is developed with React and Framer Motion for animations.
+This project is a Travel Itinerary Generator that helps users plan their trips by generating a detailed itinerary for a given destination and number of days.
+It also provides recommended YouTube videos related to the destination for additional travel inspiration.

 ## UI preview